techqueria/website/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Ftechqueria%2Fwebsite.svg?type=small)](https://app.fossa.io/projects/git%2Bgithub.com%2Ftechqueria%2Fwebsite?ref=badge_small)

-[Techqueria](http://techqueria.org/) is a nonprofit serving the largest community for Latinx in Tech. 🌮
+[Techqueria](http://techqueria.org/) is a non-profit serving the largest community for Latinx in Tech. 🌮

 This repo is where we host our open-source website and soon to be member hub.